Get your baby to sleep well with our baby sleep aids that include sleeping bags, blackout blinds and comforters...

 Cuddly soft toys and blankets can help by comforting babies and some of the options in this round up have added bonuses too.
 For instance, the Ewan the Dream Sheep has a sound box in it that can play gentle sounds, including a soft heart beat.

 With just a little help from these clever baby sleep aids, which have been designed with mums and babies in mind, your sleepless nights could become a thing of the past.
 Wouldn’t that be lovely?

 Click through to see all the latest baby sleep aids…

 Young babies have a reflex called a Moro or startle Reflex.
 It's when they raise their arms suddenly into the air to grab hold of something, thought to be because they have a fear of falling.
 This reflex frightens babies and just when you thought they were sinking into a deep sleep, the reflex kicks in again and disturbs them.

 It's important to make sure that your baby isn't too hot or too cold - this could be a reason why your baby keeps waking up, so that's why the multi-tasking Gro-egg is ideal.
 Firstly it's a room thermometer with a digital display that tells you the exact temperature in the room.

-Slumber Bear Plus is a cuddly and friendly bear with a sound device that lives in his tummy that plays womb sounds, lullabies and the sound of the ocean.
+Ewan the dream sheep is a cuddly and friendly sheep with a sound device that lives in his tummy that plays womb sounds, lullabies and the sound of the ocean.

 The sound box can also record your own voice or any sound that will lull or soothe your baby to sleep.
 Sound and motion sensors that are built in mean that the sounds come on automatically if the baby stirs to gently send them back to sleep again.